 CBD can also reduce the body’s production of inflammatory tumour necrosis factor (TNFα), which has been linked to inflammatory damage in arthritis

-CBD can also influence a wide variety of molecules by stimulating the PPARγ receptor, which is linked to our DNA and gene expression.
+CBD can also influence a wide variety of molecules by stimulating the PPARγ receptor linked to our DNA and gene expression.
 CBD’s therapeutic potential for Alzheimer’s disease, multiple sclerosis (MS) and ulcerative colitis have been linked to the PPARγ receptor.
-Research shows that stimulation of PPARy is responsible for the reduction of inflammatory molecules while increasing production of antioxidants which is of immense benefit in inflammatory associated diseases.
+Research shows that stimulation of PPARy is responsible for the reduction of inflammatory molecules while increasing the production of antioxidants which is of immense benefit in inflammatory associated diseases.

 It’s important to add that many research projects are currently underway to establish how cannabinoids work within our endocannabinoid system (ECS).
 Our ECS is a regulatory system that is linked to certain areas of our brain, our central nervous system, and vital organs.
 The interaction between the two is currently the key factor in ratifying CBD’s anti-inflammatory properties.

 Essentially, CBD as a supplement to support an anti-inflammatory routine works best when combined with a comprehensive fight against inflammation.
 Other scientifically proven ways to control inflammation include:

 1- Improve your diet – load up on anti-inflammatory foods like vegetables and fruits.
 Examples of these are garlic, blueberries, celery, turmeric, rosemary and ginger and Omega – 3 fatty acids, including salmon, tuna, flaxseed and walnuts.
 These foods are often found in a Mediterranean type diet.

 2 – Control your blood sugar – avoid simple carbohydrates like refined sugar, white flour, white pasta, white rice and fructose.